 Sends an asynchronous request to the gen_servers locally registered as Name at the specified nodes.
-The function returns immediately and ignores nodes that does not exist, or where the gen_server Name does not exist.
+The function returns immediately and ignores nodes that do not exist, or where the gen_server Name does not exist.
 The gen_servers will call Module:handle_cast/2 to handle the request.

-See multi_call/2,3,4 [page 193] for a description of the arguments.
+See multi_call/2,3,4 [page 211] for a description of the arguments.

-reply(Client, Reply) -> true
+reply(Client, Reply) -> Result

-- Client see below - Reply = term()
+- Client see below

+- Reply = term()

+- Result = term()